 A clear vision sharpens the focus.
 It says “here’s our direction, here’s where we’re going, here’s how we’re going to change the world.”
 Vision is the third ring in the Six Rings Model.
 Southwest Airlines’ vision is to make air travel cheaper and more convenient than auto travel.
 Curves’ vision is to make it affordable and easy for women to be physically fit.
 HSBC Bank ’s vision is to be the world’s local bank.
-Great leaders build trust by defining vision.
+Great leaders build trust by defining the vision.
 People want to know that there’s a plan and a direction.

 Vision has two components.
 The external vision defines the outcomes that the company wants to achieve.
 Sony’s vision in the 1950s was that “Fifty years from now, our brand name will be as well-known as any on earth.”
 General Electric’s vision in the 1980s was “To become number one or number two in every market we serve.”

-Related Tool: How to Write a Vision Statement
+Related Tool: Vision Statement Examples

 The Six Rings Model shows how to build the plan for implementing your vision.
 It’s divided into three parts: goals: objectives and actions.

 Once you’ve defined the vision, you need to define the priorities for the organization in the form of goals and objectives.
 I think three or four goals are plenty.
 More than that, people cannot absorb.
 Once the organization has successfully executed on those priorities, then you can introduce more.